About this series of articles

 Note: this is not the same situation as when your client specifically opts out of the cancellation period.

 When you do not need to make full repayment

 This applies only to the sale of goods

 You may deduct an amount from the reimbursement (or charge your customer if they have not yet paid) if they have 'diminished the value of the goods by handling them beyond what is necessary to establish their nature, characteristics and function'.

 The Regulations establish a test as to whether consumers have handled the goods in a way beyond what might reasonably be allowed in a shop.
 This is likely to be a controversial area of the Regulations for both consumers and traders.

-What it amounts to is that the regulations permit the customer to check the item in the same way that he might in a shop to ensure it is as described.
+What it amounts to is that the Regulations permit the customer to check the item in the same way that they might in a shop to ensure it is as described.
 As a result, you cannot deduct for the wrapping and outer box since it would have been reasonable for the customer to remove these to see the item in the way he would in a shop.